docs

 What is a good denial rate for a medical practice in 2026?

-The HFMA considers a denial rate below 5 percent to represent a well-managed revenue cycle, and high-functioning practices often operate in the 2 to 4 percent range for initial denials.
-The reality is that most practices are not at 5 percent.
-The MGMA reports an average of 11.8 percent, and 41 percent of providers exceed 10 percent.
-A more useful frame than "good" is whether your denial rate is above or below the specialty-specific benchmark: a behavioral health practice at 22 percent is tracking with peers, while a primary care practice at 22 percent has a structural problem.
+The HFMA considers a denial rate below 5 percent a well-managed revenue cycle, and high-functioning practices often run 2 to 4 percent on initial denials.
+Most practices are not at 5 percent: MGMA reports an average of 11.8 percent, and 41 percent of providers exceed 10 percent.
+A better frame than "good" is whether your rate is above or below the specialty benchmark.
+A behavioral health practice at 22 percent is tracking with peers; a primary care practice at 22 percent has a structural problem.

 Why are denial rates higher in Medicare Advantage than in traditional Medicare?

-Medicare Advantage plans are administered by private insurers who set their own prior authorization requirements and medical-necessity criteria within CMS guidelines.
-Traditional Medicare's rules are set federally and apply uniformly.
-MA plans have used their flexibility to expand prior authorization requirements, tighten medical-necessity standards, and impose concurrent review requirements that traditional Medicare does not have.
-The result is a prior authorization and denial process that is more complex, more variable across plans, and more burdensome to manage than traditional Medicare.
-Experian found MA denial rates now exceed 17 percent — more than double traditional Medicare — and MDaudit found the average denied MA claim amount rose 22.4 percent in dollar terms in 2025.
+Medicare Advantage plans are administered by private insurers who set their own prior authorization requirements and medical-necessity criteria within CMS guidelines, while traditional Medicare's rules are federal and apply uniformly.
+MA plans have used that flexibility to expand prior authorization, tighten medical-necessity standards, and impose concurrent review that traditional Medicare does not have.
+The result is a denial process that is more complex, more variable across plans, and more burdensome to manage.
+Experian found MA denial rates now exceed 17 percent, more than double traditional Medicare, and MDaudit found the average denied MA claim amount rose 22.4 percent in dollar terms in 2025.

 What share of denied claims should eventually be recovered?

-The recoverable share depends on denial category.
-Authorization and timely-filing denials have high recovery rates when the billing team works them promptly — often 80 to 90 percent of those denials can be corrected and resubmitted successfully.
-Medical-necessity denials have lower recovery rates because they require clinical documentation support and often go to formal appeal.
+The recoverable share depends on category.
+Authorization and timely-filing denials recover at high rates when the billing team works them promptly, often 80 to 90 percent corrected and resubmitted successfully.
+Medical-necessity denials recover at lower rates because they need clinical documentation support and often go to formal appeal.
 Coding errors are generally correctable if caught within the filing window.
-The HFMA's 2 to 5 percent of net patient revenue as an acceptable write-off rate implies that the rest of the denied revenue — potentially 60 to 80 percent of initial denials — should be recoverable with a functioning denial workflow.
-Change Healthcare's data showing that up to 65 percent of denied claims are never resubmitted indicates that the theoretical recovery rate and the actual recovery rate diverge dramatically in organizations without structured denial management.
+HFMA's 2 to 5 percent of net patient revenue as an acceptable write-off rate implies the rest of the denied revenue, potentially 60 to 80 percent of initial denials, should be recoverable with a functioning workflow.
+Change Healthcare's finding that up to 65 percent of denied claims are never resubmitted shows how far the actual recovery rate falls below the theoretical one without structured denial management.

 Which specialties have the highest denial rates in 2026?

-Based on publicly available benchmark data, behavioral health practices see the highest initial denial rates — typically 20 to 30 percent — driven by authorization intensity, parity law disputes, and documentation requirements.
+Based on publicly available benchmark data, behavioral health practices see the highest initial denial rates, typically 20 to 30 percent, driven by authorization intensity, parity law disputes, and documentation requirements.
 Orthopedic surgery practices with prior-authorization-heavy payer mixes see 14 to 22 percent.
 Chiropractic practices see 15 to 20 percent, primarily from Medicare modifier errors.
 Physical therapy ranges from 14 to 18 percent for similar reasons.
 Podiatry runs at 15 to 17 percent around the routine foot care exclusion.
-Anesthesia ranges widely — sub-2 percent with specialized billing, 12 to 18 percent with generalist systems — because the ASA formula and modifier complexity are either handled systematically or not at all.
+Anesthesia ranges widely, from sub-2 percent with specialized billing to 12 to 18 percent with generalist systems, because the ASA formula and modifier complexity are either handled systematically or not at all.

 What are the most common CARC codes driving denials?